kerezsiz42/scanner-operator2/README.md

 }
 ```

-The Kubebuilder team kindly marked as the place where we should put our code, so we will start the HTTP server there.
-Here we define a single handler function that returns the string `"Hello, world!"` and start the server in a `goroutine`, since `http.Server.ListenAndServe()` is a blocking call.
-We use `os.Exit(1)` together with `log.Error()` instead of `panic()` the same way as in `cmd/main.go` for failures that make further continuation of the process impossible.
-We intentionally let the process die, since it will be restarted by Deployment anyway.
-Also, the convention is to start the error messages with lowercase letters.
-After the first reconciliation is done the HTTP server should be running on port `8000` and the logs of the controller-manager pod should contain the `"successfully reconciled"` message.
+The Kubebuilder team has kindly marked the place where we should put our code, so we will start the HTTP server there.
+Here, we define a single handler function that returns the string `"Hello, world!"` and start the server in a `goroutine`, since `http.Server.ListenAndServe()` is a blocking call.
+We use `os.Exit(1)` together with `log.Error()` instead of `panic()`, just as in `cmd/main.go`, for failures that make further continuation of the process impossible.
+We intentionally allow the process to die, as it will be restarted by the Deployment anyway.
+Additionally, the convention is to start error messages with lowercase letters.
+After the first reconciliation is complete, the HTTP server should be running on port `8000`, and the logs of the controller-manager pod should contain the `"successfully reconciled"` message.

 ```go
 // internal/controller/scanner_controller.go